cloudspannerecosystem/spanner-truncate/README.md

 ## Import as a Go package

-You can also make it done by calling `Run` function of `truncate` package by your own code in Go.

-It will help you to refer to [main.go](./main.go) in this repository.
+You can also use spanner-truncate as a Go library from your Go application.
+The entry point is [Run](https://pkg.go.dev/github.com/cloudspannerecosystem/spanner-truncate/truncate#Run) function in `truncate` package.